We are a private law firm. We are not the United States Center for Safesport.

 Contact a Sports Law Attorney After a Hazing Incident

 You don’t have to suffer hazing to be a competitive athlete.
 Instead, you deserve to train and compete in your sport without the physical and emotional impacts of hazing, and the person doing the hazing deserves to be held accountable for any hazing they commit.

-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from all corners of the United States.
 We are dedicated advocates for athletes and will work diligently to protect your athletic career and professional reputation.
 Don't hesitate.
 Contact us today.